Planar Transformers benefit DC/DC Converter Designs

 Transformers have long been a thorn in the side of DC/DC converter designers.
 They are bulky, expensive, and hard to manufacture.
 Find out how planar transformers boost quality and lower the cost of low-wattage DC/DC converter designs.

-Planar versus toroidal transformers: what is the difference?
+Planar versus Toroidal Transformers: What is the difference?

 The transformer is at the core of any DC/DC converter design and is the most critical component in determining the overall performance.